 Achari – If you are also a pickle fan like I am, then you would also love giving an achari twist to your paneer pulao as I do.

-Add 2 tsp of my homemade Achari Masala in the pulao along with 2 tsp of oil from the mango pickle.
+Add 2 teaspoon of my homemade Achari Masala in the pulao along with 2 teaspoon of oil from the mango pickle.

 Add it while cooking vegetables for the pulao and mix it nicely along with the rice.